AntonBergaker/BinaryBundle/README.md

 ```

 ## Serializable fields
-If any fields implement the IBundleSerializable, either manually or from the generator, the serialization methods will be called on them as well.
+If any fields have types that implement the IBundleSerializable, either manually or from the generator, the serialization methods will be called on them as well.
 The `IBundleSerializable` type will not be instantiated by the deserialization method, make sure it's created before `Deserialize` is called!
 ```csharp
 [BinaryBundle]
 public partial class NestedClass {